AU-CDS/assignment-3---rnns-for-text-generation-limppa/README.md

 To run the code, first install the requirements by running the following command in terminal: `python3 -m pip install -r requirements.txt`

-Then run the RNN model by navigating to the "src" folder and running this command: `python3 -m rnn_save.py`
+Then save the RNN model by navigating to the "src" folder and running this command: `python3 -m rnn_save.py`